-- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) a bid specification committee; - (b) a bid evaluation committee; and - (c) a bid adjudication committee; - (2) The accounting officer appoints the members of each committee, taking into account section 117 of the Act; and - (3) A neutral or independent observer, appointed by the accounting officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - (a) paragraph 27, 28 and 29 of this Policy; and - (b) any other applicable legislation. - (5) All committee members must annually declare their financial interest to the accounting officer. - (6) The accounting officer may apply the committee system to formal written price quotations. - (7) The formation and processes within each committee shall be undertaken through the approved Bid Committee Charter.
+- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) a bid specification committee. - (b) a bid evaluation committee; and - (c) a bid adjudication committee. - (2) The accounting officer appoints the members of each committee, taking into account section 117 of the Act which excludes Councilors from serving on any SCM committee; and - (3) A neutral or independent observer, appointed by the accounting officer, must attend, or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The accounting officer may co-opt members to assist with the technical evaluation of bids, such members can only make recommendations. - (5) The committee system must be consistent with - (a) paragraph 27, 28 and 29 of this Policy; and - (b) any other applicable legislation. - (6) All committee members must annually declare their financial interest to the accounting officer. - (7) The accounting officer may apply the committee system to formal written price quotations. - (8) The formation and processes within each committee shall be undertaken through the approved Bid Committee Charter.